-The GPUpdateManager.net game has 19 rounds, with each being a round of this year’s F1 World Championship.
+The GPUpdateManager.net game has 20 rounds, which make up this year’s F1 World Championship.
 At each round, you are able to score points from both qualifying and the race.

 In the scoring overview, you can see how points are distributed for each qualifying and race position.